rikdiculous/rikdiculous/README.md

 ## Hello 👋

-My name is **Rik Andrews**.
-I am a student at Naval Postgraduate School working toward a Master of Science in Management.
+My name is **Rik**.
+I am a student working toward a Master of Science in Management.

 I joined GitHub to better learn econometrics and data analysis using R.

 Academic areas of interest include innovation and talent clusters, agglomeration economies, knowledge spillovers, human capital theory, and path dependence.

-📫 How to reach me: LinkedIn (www.linkedin.com/in/andrewsrik)

 <!--
 **rikandrews/rikandrews** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.